kylekizziah/caviar-monitor/README.md

 # 🐟 Caviar Monitor

-**Caviar Monitor** is a simple Python service that collects news, pricing on tins/jars, updates, and research about caviar around the world, and locally.
+**Caviar Monitor** is a simple Python service that collects news, pricing on tins/jars, updates, and research about caviar around the world.
 It can summarize new articles and send you a **daily email digest**.

 ---